-- (system unifies former systems 73 91 799 and 73 42 799) - Magnet based generator with integrated fully electronic ignition.
-Output 12V/180W DC.
+- Magnet based generator with integrated fully electronic ignition.
+Output 12V/150W DC.
 Solid state ignition with own power supply from within the system.
-Replaces old dynamo, points, condenser, ignition coil.
+Replaces old dynamo, points, condenser, ignition coils.
+You may drive without a battery, if you want, you will have to install in that case however a large capacity condenser.
 There is no need for changes on engine casing.